PlethoraChutney/model-building-tools/README.md

 are printed to the terminal, and a chimeraX `.cxc` command file is generated to mutate all mismatches to the FASTA sequence.

-You'll need to tell the script which chain belongs to which belongs to which FASTA.
+You'll need to tell the script which chain belongs to which FASTA.
 If your protein.fasta is:

 ```
 >whatever